Requirements for Participation:

 Lateness to practice may result in the athlete not starting or having playing time reduced.
 Repeated lateness will be handled in the same manner as unexcused absences.

 CCA does have Saturday contests and contests that are played over school vacation periods.
 All athletes are expected to attend these contests.
-Season schedules are available at the beginning of each season.
+Season schedules are available at the beginning of each season but are tentative and subject to change.